 Turf fertilization and weed control is not as easy as it seems.
 An over treated lawn can lead to burnt patches and spreading store-bought products too thin will render little results.
 We aim for a healthy green turf with as little weeds as organically possible.
-Our seven-step program treats your lawn with the proper fertilization and pre-emergent weed control at the appropriate time of the year cycle.
+Our eight-step program treats your lawn with the proper fertilization and pre-emergent weed control at the appropriate time of the year cycle.
 We are trained and licensed to handle and apply the high-grade chemicals we use.

 Lime is a natural product that helps raise soil pH.
 The pH is a measurement of a soil’s acidity or alkalinity.
 Many soils in our area are naturally acidic.
 Fertilizers will add to the acidity of soil over time, so lime is very beneficial to help counteract this event.